How to Sell to Walmart:

 The prospect of working with Walmart can seem like an impossible goal.
 Walmart is the biggest retailer in the United States and the most influential retailer in the world.
 So while it might be intimidating at first, getting on the shelf at Walmart is a huge opportunity for your business.
 As the retail landscape becomes increasingly competitive, however, brands like Walmart are more selective about their supplier partners.

-If you’re asking yourself, “How do I get my product in Walmart?” the first step is to decide what type of supplier you want to be.
+If you’re asking yourself, “How do I get my product into Walmart?” the first step is to decide what type of vendor you want to be.
 There are six different ways to do business with Walmart:

 - National Product Supplier (Store and Online): As a National Product Supplier to Walmart, you would sell your products at brick-and-mortar stores all over the country, as well as online.
 So if your product is suited to a broad audience, this might be a good choice.

 - Local Product Supplier: Local Product Suppliers provide products that are locally relevant to a target area and fit with Walmart’s “Store of the Community” initiative.

 - Direct Imports: International companies (outside the U.S.) can sell a product to Walmart U.S. as a Direct Imports Supplier.

 - Walmart.com Supplier: All items sold in brick-and-mortar store will also be listed online.
 Walmart.com Suppliers sell products exclusively online.

 - Walmart Marketplace Seller: Third party sellers can take advantage of Walmart’s growing e-commerce audience by listing their products on the Walmart Marketplace.

 - Service and Non-Resale Supplier: Service and Non-Resale Suppliers provide services to Walmart like construction, mechanical, professional, realty procurement, energy, and maintenance.

 Today, we’re going to focus on the first 5, which involve selling products to Walmart customers, either online or in a physical store.